This article applies to all TeamViewer users.

 Password for instant meetings

-You can set up a pre-defined password for all instant meetings in the TeamViewer options under Extras --> Options --> Meeting --> under Meeting defaults --> Enter your pre-defined password
+You can set up a pre-defined password for all instant meetings in the TeamViewer options.
+Click the Gear icon (⚙) in the upper right corner of the TeamViewer application and navigate to Meeting --> under Meeting defaults.
+Enter your desired pre-defined password here.

 📌Note: The password will be displayed as plain text.